Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 - The minimum _logical_ value of an index is 𝑛 zeros and is referred to as its `light point`
 - The midpoint of an index is `2ⁿ / 2`

-The last point is the absolute most _crucial_ one in the synthesis process, as it can implicitly be generated with a single one followed by 𝑛-1 zeros -
+The last point is the absolute most _crucial_ one in the synthesis process and it can implicitly be generated with a single one followed by 𝑛-1 zeros -

     |←     8 Bits    →|